awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 ### Use script to tag accounts
 If you have a large number of accounts that need to be tagged then please use the guide below to do a scripted method to save time.
-**Note** this version only works for accounts not OUs or Roots currently
 {{%expand "Click here to expand guide" %}}

 For this you will need: